“Resentment is like drinking poison and then hoping it will kill your enemies.” – Nelson Mandela

 Harboring resentment towards your partner can make you feel hopeless about the situation.
 You might think that there is no feasible solution and you would always be trapped in this situation no matter what you do.
 This situation can take a toll on the significant things to you.
 You might develop reluctance in celebrating milestones like anniversaries, promotions, etc.

 This happens over time.
 Hence it might be difficult to spot.
 To avoid conflicts with your partner, you start withdrawing from your relationship.
 Your availability for the relationship reduces drastically.
 Some psychologists say it is healthy to take a short break as it allows you time to introspect and reflect on what’s happening.

 Once you have recognized that a certain amount of resentment has developed in your relationship, you might want to do a root-cause analysis.

 What Causes Resentment In Relationships?

 Why did the resentment build up in the first place?
-Following are the usual causes for resentment between couples.
+The following are the usual causes of resentment between couples (3).

 - One-sided relationships: You might like to spontaneously take care of your partner and address their needs before they even ask for it.
 Naturally, you expect them to reciprocate, but you are disappointed.
 The chances are that you are in a one-sided relationship.
 The giving partners feel that their partners are ignoring their needs and expectations.